 - Simplified interface - In Squarespace 7, you'll use on-page annotations and the side panel to manage your collection content.
-The side panel streamlines everything that sets the visual presentation of your site, including the Style Editor, your template, and the CSS editor.
+The side panel streamlines everything that sets the visual presentation of your site, including Site Styles, your template, and the CSS editor.

 - Mobile friendly - All Squarespace 7 sites feature responsive design, which optimizes your site for all mobile devices and browser sizes.
 This is especially important since Google now gives mobile-optimized sites higher priority.

-- Integrated commerce - Squarespace 7 has a built-in shopping cart feature, allowing you to sell directly to customers.
+- Integrated commerce - Squarespace 7 has a built-in shopping cart feature, so you can sell directly to customers.
 With Squarespace Commerce, you can track inventory, set tax rates, assign shipping charges, and more.

-- Sophisticated layouts - Squarespace 7 allows for side-by-side images, image grids, multiple content columns, and more.
+- Sophisticated layouts - Squarespace 7 can display side-by-side images, image grids, multiple content columns, banner images and videos with text overlays, and more.